buildpacks/pack/docs/tutorials/app-journey.md

 `pack` uses Cloud Native Buildpacks to help you easily create OCI images that you can run just about anywhere.
 Try deploying your new image to your favorite cloud!

+> In case you need it, `pack build` has a handy flag called `--publish` that will publish your app image to a Docker
+> registry after building it.